-“Hair Love,” from director Matthew Cherry, concerns a single Black father trying to do his daughter’s hair for the first time.
+Cherry’s “Hair Love,” the favorite, concerns a single black father trying to do his daughter’s hair for the first time.
 It was financed through Kickstarter, animated by Six Point Harness, and distributed by Sony Pictures Animation.

-“Kitbull” (from Pixar’s experimental SparkShorts program), directed by story artist Rosana Sullivan (“Toy Story 4”), is a quirky 2D short about the unlikely friendship between a kitten that lives in garbage cans and a pitbull in San Francisco’s Mission District.
+“Kitbull” (from Pixar’s experimental SparkShorts program), from story artist Sullivan (“Toy Story 4”), is a quirky short about the unlikely friendship between a kitten that lives in garbage cans and a pitbull in San Francisco’s Mission District.

-With “Sister,” director Siqi Song explores China’s controversial “one child” policy with an inventive use of stop-motion designed with felt.
+With “Sister,” Song explores her upbringing under China’s controversial “one child” policy in the ’90s with an inventive use of stop-motion designed with felt.
 A grown man looks back at his annoying little sister and ponders how things might’ve been different.
 She made it principally as her grad project at CalArts.

-“Dcera (Daughter)” from the Czech Republic and director Daria Kashcheeva, is an acclaimed stop-motion student film about two characters unable to communicate throughout their entire relationship.
+“Dcera (Daughter)” from Kashcheeva of the Czech Republic, is an acclaimed student film about two characters unable to communicate throughout their entire relationship.
 It’s documentary-like with lots of hand-held camera work.

 And, in the French short, “Memorable,”Bruno Collet explores the strange, mutating world of a painter and his wife.

 The final five contenders are listed in alphabetical order.
 No film will be considered a frontrunner until we have seen it.